-Criticism of Trump trade tariffs intensifies
+US tariffs a dangerous game, says EU

 Mr Trump first announced plans for the tariffs in March, but granted some exemptions while countries negotiated.

-US Commerce Secretary Wilbur Ross on Thursday said talks with the EU, Canada and Mexico had not made enough progress to warrant a further reprieve.

-Tariffs of 25% on steel and 10% on aluminium go into effect on Friday.
+On Thursday, US Commerce Secretary Wilbur Ross said talks with the EU, Canada and Mexico had not made enough progress to warrant a further reprieve, meaning tariffs of 25% on steel and 10% on aluminium have now come into effect.

-They apply to items such as plated steel, slabs, coil, rolls of aluminium, and tubes - raw materials which are used extensively across US manufacturing, construction, and the oil industry.
+They apply to items such as plated steel, slabs, coil, rolls of aluminium and tubes - raw materials that are used extensively across US manufacturing, construction and the oil industry.

-Mr Ross said the president had the authority to lift the tariffs or alter them at any time, leaving room for "flexibility".

-"We continue to be quite willing and indeed eager to have discussions with all those parties," Mr Ross said.

 - Allies retaliate with levies on jam, lamps and sleeping bags